Let’s say it was possible for you:

 - Now, place your left sole on the inner edge of your right thigh by folding from the knee and vice versa.

-- Keeps your palms on your knees and concentrate
+- Keeps your palms on your knees and concentrate by closing the eyes.

 This pose of yoga for increasing brain power is another simple and easy-to-perform asana that can sharpen your memory skills considerably.